I Choose Happiness over Prestige: Giving up Law for NTU PPGA + USP (Julius Ong)

 After NS, I had short stints as an Internal Audit Assistant and as a waiter.
 I didn’t enjoy the audit job due to the dry work and constant OT, and decided I would have plenty of chances to sit in an office all day in the future, so I resigned.
 FnB, although tiring, was an interesting experience, and I highly recommend everyone try a customer service job, be it retail, FnB, or cashiering, at least once: it builds character ;)

-My favourite job ever though, has to be my current one: a Teacher Assistant with HCI ECG!
+My favourite job ever though, has to be a Teacher Assistant with HCI ECG!
 Initially, I applied for GP, Social Studies, and History, but it turns out ECG has been a fantastic choice.
 Coming back to help my juniors whose shoes I was once in not too long ago has truly been a wonderful experience, in particular, conducting the ECG lesson package has been enjoyable and fulfilling.
 Besides, you can’t get better food outside, especially not at this price!
 Enjoy the tom yum ban mian and chicken chop pasta as much as you can, while you can.

 3) What extracurricular activities have you done to explore your interests?